sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 Specifically, for monitoring memory usage of a container, the workflow can be described as following steps:
 1. Monit spawns a process to execute the script `memory_checker` every 1 minute
-2.  `memory_checker` accepts <container_name> as a parameter and checks whether the container is running
+2.  `memory_checker` accepts <container_name> as a parameter and retrieves
-3. If the container is running, `memory_checker` retrieves its runtime memory usage from command output of `docker stats`; Otherwiese, `memory_checker` exits and logs an message indicating the specified container is not running.
+    alerting ability and memory threshold of this container from `CONFIG_DB`.
-4. `memory_checker` reads the memory threshold from `CONFIG_DB` and compare it with runtime memory usage.
+3. If high memory alerting is enabled and the container is running, `memory_checker` retrieves its runtime memory usage from command output of `docker stats`; Otherwiese, `memory_checker` exits and logs an message indicating the specified container is not running.
-5. If runtime memory usage is larger than memory threshold, then `memory_checker` exits with non-zero value; Otherwise, `memory_checker` exits with zero value.
+4. If runtime memory usage is larger than memory threshold, then `memory_checker` exits with non-zero value; Otherwise, `memory_checker` exits with zero value.
-6. Monit will write an alerting message into syslog if it receives non-zero value from `memory_checker` for specified number of times during a monitoring interval.
+5. Monit will write an alerting message into syslog if it receives non-zero value from `memory_checker` for specified number of times during a monitoring interval.
-7. After monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.
+6. After monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.